 However, sometimes I have these far out experiences when I meditate.
 That even while it's important not to get attached to them I still like to write them down as a reference.
 An experience is an experience.
 And that's worth noting in my book.
 Even if after a session I just cleared my busy thoughts or struggled with gaining attention.
 An array of experiences helps me to let go of all the stuff and just be.

 Like I mentioned recently I've been digging meditation.
-This one time I met Lord Ganesha, or just Ganesha to the layperson.
+This one time I met Ganesha.
 Now I'm not Hindu and never really versed myself in Ganesha lore or literature.
 At least not before I met the dude.
 Now don't get me wrong I know I met Ganesha in my mind but it was real and very powerful.
 It was a next level experience that I can't quite shake even though I should.
 Especially since meditation teaches us to let things go.

 You might think I'm some crazy hippie.
 To be candid I for the most part consider myself a Christian.
 Albeit when it comes to spirituality I'm honestly more into the mystic vibe.
 I want an experience not a ritual.
 Be it Lao Tzu, Buddha, Christ, Kabbalah, Krishna, Zarathustra, Mohammed(PBUH) or beyond if they've got something to offer me via wisdom, peace or presence I'm listening.
 I'm not here to pass judgments on what people encounter.
 I'm not after artificial abstracts or dogmatic truths.
 I'm after experiences, and reality.
 So when I share this very personal experience I get its odd.
 But it's also strangely cool.